-The Swedish Tax Authorities, or STA, have assessed tax (net of utilization of tax attributes), penalties and interest in the amount of \$6.6 million related to the acquisition of Panopticon AB by Datawatch, in 2013 for the years 2013, 2014 and 2015.
+The Swedish Tax Authorities, or STA, have assessed tax, penalties and interest in the amount of \$6.6 million related to the acquisition of Panopticon AB by Datawatch, in 2013 for the years 2013, 2014 and 2015.
 The STA, upon auditing the acquisition transaction, reached a conclusion that post acquisition, certain assets were removed from Sweden, triggering the tax obligation.
 The STA is also of the opinion that some services related to product development provided to the new parent company in the U.S. were performed by Panopticon AB at a price below market price triggering tax obligations.
-Datawatch contested the findings by the STA throughout the audit process including contesting the STA position in the first level of administrative courts.
-An Administrative Court hearing was held on May 16, 2019.
-On May 29, 2019, the Administrative Court issued its ruling in favor of Datawatch AB.
-The Company has determined that these events do not cause a change in judgment regarding its assessment of uncertain tax positions.
+Datawatch contested the findings by the STA throughout the audit process and is now contesting the STA position in the first level of administrative courts.
+An Administrative Court hearing has been set for May 16, 2019.